POLE DANCING

 Frequently Asked Questions:

 • Do I need to be strong to start pole dancing?
 While some upper body strength is beneficial, you don’t need to be a gym rat to begin.
-Pole dance workout at home will actually help you build strength and endurance over time.
+Pole dance workout at home will help you build strength and endurance over time.

 • Is pole dancing safe?
 Like any physical activity, pole dancing carries some risk of injury.
 However, focusing on proper technique, using safety equipment like crash mats, and listening to your body can